'Zero Covid': Ensuring low cases is ‘necessary’ even if eradication is impossible

-Category: World Hits: 0Swathes of France go into lockdown for the third time on Friday, the latest instance of a government taking emergency measures after attempts to manage the pandemic failed.
+Category: World Hits: 1Swathes of France go into lockdown for the third time on Friday, the latest instance of a government taking emergency measures after attempts to manage the pandemic failed.
 In this context, many experts advocate a more hawkish “Zero Covid” strategy to bring the virus’s spread as low as possible, even if eliminating the virus is an elusive prospect.

 Read more https://www.france24.com/en/europe/20210319-zero-covid-ensuring-low-cases-is-necessary-even-if-eradication-is-impossible